 You can’t beat the location of the Hilton Garden Inn Hanoi.
 You can easily walk to the Hanoi Opera House and Hoa Lo Prison.

-The Old Quarter, Hoan Kiem Lake, and Ho Chi Minh Mausoleum and museum are a further but doable walk.
+The Old Quarter, Hoan Kiem Lake, and Ho Chi Minh Mausoleum are a further but doable walk.

 Hope you enjoyed my review of the Hilton Garden Inn Hanoi.
 It offers a budget-friendly value without sacrificing air conditioning and Wi-Fi.

 At only 10,000 Hilton points, it’s a great redemption for award nights.
 But be sure to check the cash rate because it could be worth paying for your stay.